How Does An Inverter Work

 After that, alternating current with a variable voltage and frequency is produced by the inverter circuit.

-To produce pulse waves of different lengths, the DC/AC conversion mechanism modifies the ON/OFF intervals of power transistors like “IGBT (Insulated Gate Bipolar Transistor)”.
+To produce pulse waves of different lengths, the DC/AC conversion mechanism modifies the ON/OFF intervals of power transistors like the “IGBT (Insulated Gate Bipolar Transistor).”

 They are then combined to create a pseudo-sine wave.
 This process is referred to as “Pulse Width Modulation (PWM).”